 Domestic violence is a serious allegation, and an arrest can trigger a series of severe and unfavorable consequences.
 In order to avoid these consequences and mitigate your risk of facing a conviction at trial, you need to defend yourself by all means available.

 While it will not be possible to successfully defend against domestic violence allegations in all cases, the good news is that there are several potential defenses available.
-If you are facing charges, here are seven defenses that Bergen County domestic violence attorney Scott Gorman may be able to use to protect you:
+If you are facing charges, here are seven defenses that Essex County domestic violence attorney Scott Gorman may be able to use to protect you:

 1. You Have an Alibi